 Four days exploring Ensenada with Kids.
 This lovely stretch of Baja California is very family-friendly, and an easy drive from California.

 Interested in reading more about Mexico?
-Check out Exploring Mexico with Kids: 6 Week Itinerary.
+Check out our itinerary for 6 weeks in Mexico.